AI Development

 Cannot open /dev/dxrt0 inside container Missing --privileged or --device /dev/dxrt0.
 Add both to docker run or the compose file.

-Model fails to load, error references memory Compiled .dxnn footprint exceeds the 4 GB NPU memory.
+Model fails to load, error references memory Compiled .dxnn footprint exceeds 4 GB NPU memory.
 Recompile with a smaller input resolution or switch to a lighter model variant.

 Compile fails with unsupported operator The ONNX graph contains an attention block or transformer operator.
 Switch to a CNN-based architecture; transformers are not supported on the current runtime.